Unaccusative verb: Auxiliary selection as a test for unaccusativity

 But a sentence with an unaccusative verb, such as "The concert lasted a long time", cannot be made passive.

 In Japanese, the grammaticality of sentences that appear to violate syntactic rules may signal the presence of an unaccusative verb.
 According to transformational models of grammar, such sentences contain a trace located in the direct object position that helps to satisfy the mutual c-command condition between numeral quantifiers and the noun phrases they modify (Tsujimura, 2007).

 Unaccusativity in English

 Tests for English unaccusative verbs

-Modern English only uses one perfect auxiliary (have), although archaic examples like "He is fallen/come" reflect the use of be with unaccusative verbs in earlier stages of the language.
+Modern English uses only one perfect auxiliary (have), although archaic examples like "He is fallen/come" reflect the use of be with unaccusative verbs in earlier stages of the language.
 The identification of unaccusative verbs in English is therefore based on other criteria, notably: